chekeAditya/Android-Interview-Question/Random_Question/Readme.md

         Another difference is that in Kotlin *outer* classes do not see *private* *nested* (or *inner*) classes

     - Proceted:- Declarations are only visible in its class and in its subclassess
-- Difference between open and public?
+- Difference between open and public

     **public**: public keyword in Kotlin is similar to java it is use to make the visibility of classes, methods, variables to access from anywhere.

     **open**: In Kotlin all classes, functions, and variables are by defaults final, and by inheritance property, we cannot inherit the property of final classes, final functions, and data members.
 So we use the open keyword before the class or function or variable to make inheritable that.

-- What is dispatchers and there types in Coroutines ?
+- What is dispatchers and there types in Coroutines
     - Dispacthers helps coroutines in deciding the thread on which the work has to be done.
 Dispatchers are passed as an arguments in the GlobalScope by mentioning which type of dispatchers we can use depending on the work that we want the coroutine to do.
     - Types of Dispatchers
         - Main Dispatcher:-